Supporting Each Padre’s Transition to Serra High School

 Freshman year begins with a splash—literally!
 The Frosh Splash is the kick-off social event for Serra, Mercy and Notre Dame freshmen.
 It’s hosted by Serra at our beautiful Aquatics Center each August.
 Additional Tri-School events are held throughout the school year.

-Freshmen will keep in touch with their Big Brothers, whom they met at their August orientation and retreat, through homeroom advisories that are scheduled throughout the year.
-As trained student advisory leaders, Big Brothers facilitate discussions on practical matters such as how to use office hours effectively as well as on this year’s advisory theme, which is health and well-being.
+Freshmen will keep in touch with their Big Brothers through homeroom advisories that are scheduled throughout the year.
+As trained student advisory leaders, Big Brothers facilitate discussions on practical matters such as how to use office hours effectively as well as on this year’s advisory theme, which is building the brotherhood.

 Surveys that Keep a Finger on the Pulse of the Freshman Experience